snap-stanford/ogb-web/_docs/kddcup2021/participate.md

 - **Dataset:** As registered in the receipt.
 - **Team name**: As registered in the receipt.
 - **Password**: As registered in the receipt.
-- **Package version**: Package version used for experiments.
+- **Package version**: OGB package version used for experiments.
 Must match the required package for the dataset.
 - **Prediction file**: Upload the model's prediction on the test set (format specified in the dataset page).

 The submission will be evaluated over 5% of the hidden test data.
 The submitted performance will be made public in the leaderboards by May 14th.
 Note that the performance at the initial stage does *not* affect the winner selection.